hashicorp/terraform/website/source/docs/providers/aws/r/ssm_association.html.markdown

 * `name` - (Required) The name of the SSM document to apply.
 * `instance_id` - (Optional) The instance id to apply an SSM document to.
 * `parameters` - (Optional) Additional parameters to pass to the SSM document.
 * `targets` - (Optional) The targets (either instances or tags).
 Instances are specified using Key=instanceids,Values=instanceid1,instanceid2.
 Tags are specified using Key=tag name,Values=tag value.
+Only 1 target is currently supported by AWS.

 ## Attributes Reference